-Rating Block Change Notification API
+Content Advisory Rating Block Change Notification API

-The Rating Block Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user makes a change to the parental blocking level in the Receiver that results in a change to the rating blocking of the currently displayed service, either from unblocked to blocked or vice versa.
+The Content Advisory Rating Block Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if the user makes a change to the content advisory rating settings in the Receiver that results in a change to the content advisory rating blocking of the currently displayed service, either from unblocked to blocked or vice versa.

+When the service is blocked, the Broadcaster Application is expected to remove any potentially objectionable material.
+Optionally, the Broadcaster Application may offer to tune to alternative content more appropriate to the current content advisory rating settings.
+When the service is unblocked, the Broadcaster Application is expected to resume normal operations.

+In addition to the blocked status, the Receiver might also provide the content advisory rating of the currently displayed service to allow the Broadcaster Application to determine why and perhaps inform the user why the content has been blocked.
+Note that this notification shall not be issued if there is no change to the blocked status even when the content advisory rating may change.

+Note that Content Advisory Ratings, downloadable rating region table(s) and parental control may be addressed by law or regulation.

-The Rating Block Change Notification API is defined as follows:
+The Content Advisory Rating Block Change Notification API is defined as follows:

 method: "org.atsc.notify"

-params: A JSON object consisting of a key named msgType with value "ratingBlock" and a key named "blocked" with a Boolean value representing the state of blocking after the user action.
+params: A JSON object consisting of a key named msgType with value "ratingBlock", a key named "blocked" with a Boolean value representing the state of blocking after the user action or change to the current content, and an optional key named "contentRating" containing the content advisory rating of the currently displayed service.